slim-template/slim/README.md

 As you might have guessed, the article reference goes through the same steps against the dictionary.
 Instance variables are not allowed in the view code, but Slim will find and use them.
 Essentially, you're just using dropping the @ prefix in your template.
 Parameterized method calls are not allowed.

-#### Logic less support in Rails
+#### Logic less in Rails

 Install:

     $ gem install slim

 Require:

     gem 'slim', :require => 'slim/logic_less'

-#### Logic less support in Sinatra
+#### Logic less in Sinatra

 Sinata has built-in support for Slim.
-All you have to do is require the logic-less Slim plugin.
+All you have to do is require the logic less Slim plugin.
 This can be done in your config.ru:

     require 'slim/logic_less'

 You are then ready to rock!